 Electric Vehicles

-For a list of EV charging stations, visit www.plugshare.com
+• Please visit www.plugshare.com for a list of EV charging stations.

-City-managed public charging stations within New Westminster are located at:
+City-managed public charging stations in New Westminster are located at:

 • City Hall parking lot